thundergolfer/google-rules-of-machine-learning/README.md

 #### Rule 12 - Don't overthink which objective you choose to directly optimize.

 You want to make money, make your users happy, and make the world a better place.
-There are tons of metrics that you care about, and you should measure them all (see Rule #2).
+There are tons of metrics that you care about, and you should measure them all (see Rule **#2**).
 However, early in the machine learning process, you will notice them all going up, even those that you do not directly optimize.
 For instance, suppose you care about number of clicks, time spent on the site, and daily active users.
 If you optimize for number of clicks, you are likely to see the time spent increase.
 So, keep it simple and don’t think too hard about balancing different metrics when you can still easily increase all the metrics.
 Don’t take this rule too far though: do not confuse your objective with the ultimate health of the system (see Rule #39).
 And, **if you find yourself increasing the directly optimized metric, but deciding not to launch, some objective revision may be required.**

 #### Rule 13 - Choose a simple, observable and attributable metric for your first objective.

 Often you don't know what the true objective is.
-You think you do but then you as you stare at the data and side­-by-­side analysis of your old system and new ML system, you realize you want to tweak it.
+You think you do but then you as you stare at the data and side­-by-side analysis of your old system and new ML system, you realize you want to tweak it.
 Further, different team members often can't agree on the true objective.
 The ML objective should be something that is easy to measure and is a proxy for the “true” objective .
 So train on the simple ML objective, and consider having a "policy layer" on top that allows you to add additional logic (hopefully very simple logic) to do the final ranking.

 The easiest thing to model is a user behavior that is directly observed and attributable to an